elena563/new-portfolio/README.md

 Welcome to my personal portfolio!
 I am Elena, an aspirant web developer and data analyst.
 In this digital dashboard, you'll find some information about me, a collection of my projects and skills in the fields of web development.

-Portfolio sections:
+Website sections:
 - Header with responsive navigation menu
 - Hero section
 - About me: professional profile and digital skills
 - Products: service description cards
-- Projects: collection of my web development projects and works
+- Projects: some of my web development projects and works
 - Contact form and footer with social media icons

+- Portfolio page: all the collection of my projects and works

 ## User Interface Preview